getsentry/sentry-docs/src/collections/_documentation/workflow/releases/health.md

 Let's say you selected the 24-hour time range, have seven users that are using your application for seven days, and each day one of them experiences a crash.
 The Release Index page will show you that every day there were 85.7% crash-free users on the release.

-In contrast, let's say you selected the seven-day time range, have seven users, and each day a different user experiences a crash.
+By contrast, let's say you selected the seven-day time range, have seven users, and each day a different user experiences a crash.
 By the end of the week, the Release Index page will show you the project had 0% crash-free users.

 ## Release Details